kontainapp/km/container-runtime/oci-runtime.md

 pdoman run --runtime=krun kontain_imagename

-Instructions for building a kontain image can be found in the file km-releases/GettingStarted.md in the "Validate" section of the document.
+Instructions for building a kontain image can be found in Kontain User Guide (see Readme.md in the top of KM repo)